fsfe/reuse-docs/site/content/page.md

   */
 ~~~~~~~

-If the project is not using the version control system to convey copyright
+If the project is not using a version control system to convey authorship
-information, the same copyright information should be included in the source
+information, the same information should be included in the source
 code file.
-Copyright notices should have a consistent format and be sorted
+Notices should have a consistent format and be sorted
 by year.

 ~~~~~~~